robinvanderknaap/iDeal.NET/README.md

 The following parameters have to be specified to perform a transaction request

  - issuerId: Unique identifier of the selected issuer
- - merchantReturnUrl: Url to which the customers is redirected after the paymentproces finishes
+ - merchantReturnUrl: Url to which the customers is redirected after the payment process finishes
  - purchaseId: Unique identifier of payment
  - amount: The amount in cents
  - expirationPeriod: Number of minutes before payment expires
- - description: Description of the payment, will be shown on customer's bankstatement.
+ - description: Description of the payment, will be shown on customer's bank statement.
  - entranceCode: ...

-The response of a transactionrequst holds the following information:
+The response of a transactionrequest holds the following information:

  - TransactionId: Uniquely identifies the transaction, used to retrieve the status of a transaction
  - IssuerAuthenticationUrl: Url of the selected issuer to which you have to redirect the customer to make the payment
  - PurchaseId: Id to identify the payment

 When the response from your acquirer is received you can redirect the customer to the issuer who will be performing the iDeal payment (IssuerAuthenticationUrl).
-It's important to store the transaction id, you will need this to retrieve the status on the landingpage you specified to which the customer will be redirected when finishing the payment.
+It's important to store the transaction id, you will need this to retrieve the status on the landing page you specified to which the customer will be redirected when finishing the payment.

 ## Status request
-When a customer is redirected back from the issuer after the payment finishes you can perform a status request to retrieve the status of the transaction:
+When a customer has finished the payment, the customer is redirected back to the url you specified when sending the transaction request.
+The issuer will add two query parameters to the url 'trxid' and 'ec'.
+Something like: http://ideal.webpirates.nl/Home/Status?trxid=0000000000078401&ec=ce6462a2-ce87-46
+Parameter 'trxid' holds the transaction id, and 'ec' holds the entrance code you specified in the transaction request.
+With the transaction id you can retrieve the status of the payment:

 	var iDealService = new iDealService();
 	var statusResponse = iDealService.SendStatusRequest(transactionId);

+The response contains the status, which can be Success, Failure, Cancelled, Open or Expired.
+The response also contains the account number, name and city of the customer.

 ## Certificates